Festivals of Cebu: Kagasangan

 This is the sea festival of Moalboal.
 It is in honor of St. John of Nepomuk.
 The name of the festival is taken from the Cebuano term for "coral reefs".
 It is a nature-tourism project initiated by the local government made to preserve the reefs of the town, which are viable sources of livelihood and eco-tourism.
 This is one of the known sea festivals in the province of Cebu.
 It is celebrated on May 16.

 Utanon

 Utanon Festival dancers in Pasigarbo sa Sugbo 2019.

 The Utanon Festival of Dalaguete, is the town's harvest festival.
 It is in honor of St. William the Hermit.
 The name of the festival is the Cebuano word for "vegetables".
 It is a festival about showing thanksgiving for the bountiful harvest of vegetables in the town, all year round.
 It is celebrated on February 10.
-The festival has helped acknowledge the town as a producer of grain and vegetable crops, giving the town the title as the "Salad Bowl of Cebu".
+The festival has helped acknowledge the town as a producer of grain and vegetable crops, giving the town the title as the "Salad Bowl of Cebu" and the "Vegetable Basket of Cebu".